On Combining Machine Learning with Decision Making: Generalization Bound

 \section{Generalization Bound}

-We initially introduced the graph traversal cost regularization term in order to find scenarios where the data would support low-cost (more actionable) repair routes.
-From another point of view, incorporating regularization reduces the size of the hypothesis space and may thus promote generalization.
-The size of the hypothesis space can be controlled using $C_1$.
-Increasing $C_1$ may thus assist in predicting failure probabilities on future inputs $x$ using $f_{\lambda}(x)$.
-Here, it is irrelevant whether a new instance $x$ is incorporated into a physical underlying graph, we aim only to estimate $P(y=1|x)$, where all $\{x_i,y_i\}_{i=1}^m$ and new point $x,y$ are chosen independently at random from unknown distribution $\mu_{\mathcal{X}\times\mathcal{Y}}$.
-In what follows, we will provide a generalization bound for the ML\&TRP algorithm (\ref{eqn:learning1}) with Cost 1 using an upper bound on Cost 1 to limit the size of the hypothesis space.
-A similar bound for (\ref{eqn:learning2}) might be derived using the same method.
+We initially introduced the failure cost regularization term in order to find scenarios where the data would support low-cost (more actionable) repair routes.
+From a learning theoretic point of view, incorporating regularization reduces the size of the hypothesis space and may thus promote generalization.
+In our case, we can think of decision makers having prior knowledge about how much it should cost for an optimal routing solution.
+This information should constrain the size of the hypothesis space via the parameter $C_{1}$.
+Increasing $C_1$ may thus assist in predicting failure probabilities.
+In what follows, we will provide a generalization bound for the MLOC framework, and specifically for the ML\&TRP.